zhao-shihan/MACE-apptainer/README-mace.md

 ### About SIMD

-SIMD support is automatically enable at runtime, by detecting the host CPU micro-architecture.
+SIMD support is enabled and auto-detected at runtime, by probing the host CPU micro-architecture.
 Supported SIMD instruction sets includes AVX2 and FMA (implementation installed in /opt/avx2), AVX (implementation installed in /opt/avx) and SSE3 (implementation installed in /opt/sse3).
 It will automatically choose the most advanced SIMD instruction set available on your machine.
-SSE3 should be available on almost all machines.
+SSE3 should be available on all machines, except for those ancient relics.

 For Tianhe-2 specialization the adaptive SIMD is not enabled and only one implementation compiled with `-march=ivybridge` is contained in the container.